 The park’s most popular hike, the Tennessee Rock Trail, catches stunning views from the Tennessee Rock overlook and visits the mountain’s shady, tree-covered summit.
 While the overlook views are breathtaking, much of the trail explores a gorgeous, high-elevation forest that’s filled with boulders, wildlife and towering trees – and in spring, a dense carpet of native wildflowers.
 From summit to slope, the Tennessee Rock Trail is easily one of North Georgia’s most beautiful trails, especially under three miles.

-Black Rock Mountain State Park Tennessee Rock Trail: the hike
+Black Rock Mountain Tennessee Rock Trail: the hike

-The Tennessee Rock Trail departs Black Rock Mountain State Park’s main trailhead area (view maps and directions), sharing a parking area and trailhead with the neighboring Edmonds Backcountry Trail.
+The Tennessee Rock Trail departs from the park’s main trailhead area (view maps and directions), sharing a parking area and trailhead with the neighboring Edmonds Backcountry Trail.
 The hike climbs elevation from the trailhead, veering left to trek the Tennesee Rock Trail westbound.
 The trail soon reaches an intersection, veering right to hike the Tennessee Rock Trail loop in a counterclockwise direction.
 (While there’s not much difference in direction when you’re hiking the loop, we love saving the main climb – and outstanding views – for the end of the hike.)

 This section of the Tennessee Rock Trail is exceptionally beautiful in late Spring, when wildflowers and fern blanket the forest floor, shaded by towering trees above.
 The forest is covered in bright, spring-green hues as young fern unfurl, stretching to reach the dappled sunlight overhead.
-Trillium bloom in the tens of thousands here on Black Rock Mountain’s lower elevations, easily spotted by their distinctive petals and leafs in a pattern of three.
+Trillium bloom in the tens of thousands here on the mountain’s lower elevations, easily spotted by their distinctive petals and leafs in a pattern of three.

 The trail reaches a side loop trail at .6 mile, hiking the short loop to a boulder-covered slope covered in vibrant green moss.
 The side loop re-joins the Tennesee Rock Trail, hiking westbound and descending elevation.